 We agreed that I should have a talk with her, and see if there was anything of concern besides what they had immediately realized.

 And there she was in front of me - a clever and brave girl.
 She told me that she felt alone and had created her own fairly-tale world of small creatures, which had become her family.
 It was only a family she visited when her own parents were too busy to notice her.
 The family she had created gave her a lot of attention, and they always created 'hygge-moments” with a lot of togetherness and fun.
 She felt important when entering into this imaginary world.
 Basically, I understood that she missed her parents' love and attention, which she couldn't express in words.
 She was comforting herself and found the most important values from her life and made a family where she felt secure and safe.

 Children are clever and they know how to survive!

 Sometimes we forget that parenting is something which requires our fully attention every day.
 It doesn't have to take longer than a short time.
 A fully present mommy or daddy attention will fill up the glass of loneliness and make your child better adjusted.
 Don´t think it is something you have to rush – make it a hygge-time for you as well.
 You will find out that it doesn´t only bring more peace into your children´s lives it also gives you a better feeling of being a greater parent.

-Iben Sandahl is the author of The Danish Way Of Parenting: A Guide To Raising The Happiest Kids in the World.
+Iben Sandahl is the author of The Danish Way Of Parenting: A Guide To Raising The Happiest Kids in the World and Play The Danish Way.
 You can visit Iben’s Facebook page or follow her on Instagram for more inspiration about parenting.